Leonardo Pais

-Leonardo Javier Pais Corbo (born 7 July 1994) is a Uruguayan footballer who plays as a midfielder for Montevideo Wanderers.
+Leonardo Javier Pais Corbo (born 7 July 1994) is a Uruguayan footballer who plays as a midfielder.
+He last played for Chilean Primera División side Deportes Copiapó.

 Club career

 Pais began his professional playing career with Defensor Sporting, and made his professional debut on 1 December 2012, against Cerro Largo.
 Pais finished the season with 10 appearances.

-Cruzeiro

 On April 19, 2022, he agreed to go to Cruzeiro, team from Brazil.

+In 2024, he moved to Chile and signed with Deportes Copiapó.
+On 9 October 2024, he and his teammate Nicolás Vargas were fired before the 2024 season ended.

 International career

 Pais played for both under-17 and under-20 levels, also appearing in 2011 Pan American Games.